| Aliza Segal The

 is an analysis of the issues that are found in Tools and Methodologies, as

+they are related to the particular textual unit.
 This is not a complete curriculum to these chapters in that not

 everything taught in the classroom is represented in the paper.
 Where medieval parshanut